Raheem always rises! Sterling no Messi but hat-trick hero leading by example as City survive Atalanta scare | Goal.com

 The only downside on the night was that youngster Phil Foden won't be making the trip to Milan after picking up a red card in the dying minutes of the victory.

-It was a disappointing end to the 19-year-old's first start in either the Champions League or Premier League this season.
+It was a disappointing end to the 19-year-old's first start in either the Champions League or Premier League this season after what was otherwise an encouraging outing.

 Foden took every opportunity to impress manager Pep Guardiola - claiming an assist for Sterling's opener.